Custom Event Setup

 Injury-causing factors in powerlifting

-Prevention in the squat position
+Prevention in the squat

-One study examined three categories of biomechanical effects in squats, namely: (A) tibiofemoral compression and shear forces and patellofemoral compression, (B) quadriceps and hamstring muscle activity, and (C) anterior-posterior and medial-lateral knee stability.
-In terms of compressive and shear forces, they showed that these increase with increasing knee flexion.
-The pressure on the structures in and around the knee joint during squatting with simultaneous knee flexion, hip adduction and internal rotation of the femur (valgus stress) is also important.
-The deeper the squat, the greater the load on the hip and knee joints, provided that the same weight is used.
-As for foot spacing, too wide a stance can increase tibiofemoral compressive forces on the patella, while a narrow stance increases anterior shear forces.
-A higher descent speed (we are talking about a ‘bomb’ style squat here) increases anterior-posterior shear and compressive forces in the knee joint.
-In addition, it has been shown that bouncing at the bottom of the squat increases shear forces in the knee joint.
-It is said that a fast and uncontrolled descent causes excessive deformation and shear forces to the cruciate ligaments and collateral ligaments, which could damage these structures.
-Uncontrolled descent also affects spinal posture - greater forward lean has been shown during repetitive squats (>10 repetitions) at high speed.
-And greater forward lean was associated with increased shear forces in the lumbar spine.
-The high position of the barbell shifts some of the load from the hips to the knees.
-Squats can cause many injuries, such as knee pain, which can be caused, for example, by insufficient patella stabilisation.
-Strengthening the VMO can help here.
-Incorrect foot function can functionally shorten the first ray (big toe to heel and everything else on the outside) which affects the entire biomechanics of the squat and can cause many injuries.
-Excessive ‘gripping the ground with your toes’ during squats can also lead to hypertrophy of the flexor muscle group, which also disrupts the proper functioning of the foot, which should be a stable base on which the entire kinematic chain begins or ends during squats.
-Frequent tears and strains of the muscles in the groin area can be caused by improper functioning of the gluteal muscles, which overloads, for example, the adductors, which take over the work of hip extension (here, too, you can often see the ‘knees coming together in the middle’ during squats).
-On the other hand, I would look for the causes of elbow pain, a common injury during squats, in the incorrect mechanics of the shoulder blade or in the disproportion between the extensor and flexor groups of the forearm.
-However, I am simplifying these examples, of course, because there can be many causes, and I only want to show you some of them.
+Regarding compressive and shear forces, they showed these increase with greater knee flexion.
+Attention is also important on the pressure on structures in and around the knee joint during squatting with simultaneous knee flexion, hip adduction, and internal rotation of the thigh bone (valgus stress).
+The deeper the squat, the greater the load on the hip and knee joints, assuming the same weight is used.
+As for foot placement, too wide a stance may increase tibiofemoral compressive forces on the kneecap, while a narrow stance increases anterior shear forces.
+A higher speed of descent (we are talking about a “bomb” style squat) increases anterior-posterior shear and compressive forces in the knee joint.
+Additionally, it was shown that a bouncing movement at the bottom of the squat increases shear forces in the knee joint.
+It is said that a fast and uncontrolled descent causes excessive deformation and shear forces on the cruciate and collateral ligaments, which could damage these structures.
+Uncontrolled descent also affects spinal posture—a greater forward lean was shown during repeated squats (>10 repetitions) at high speed.
+And a greater forward lean was associated with increased shear forces in the lumbar spine.
+A high bar position shifts part of the load from the hips to the knees.
+Many injuries occur during squats, such as knee pain, which may be caused, for example, by insufficient kneecap stabilization; strengthening the vastus medialis obliquus (VMO) can help here.
+Improper foot function can functionally shorten the first ray (big toe to heel and rotate everything outward), which affects the entire squat biomechanics and may cause many injuries.
+Also, excessive “gripping the ground with the toes” during lifts can lead to hypertrophy of the flexor muscle group, which also disrupts proper foot function, which should be a stable base where the entire kinetic chain begins or ends during lifts.
+Frequent strains and pulls of muscles in the groin area may be caused by improper gluteal muscle function, overloading, for example, the adductors, which take over hip extension work (here you can often see “knees coming together inward” during the lift).
+As for the common cause of elbow pain during squats, I would look for improper scapular mechanics or imbalances between the forearm extensor and flexor groups.
+However, of course, I simplify these examples, as there can be many causes; I just want to show you some of them.

-Prevention in bench presses
+Prevention in the bench press

-Prevention in dead lift
+Prevention in the deadlift

-Pelvic floor muscles
+Pelvic floor muscles (PFM)

 Conclusion